-Do I Want to Be a Certified Counselor?
+Should I Become a Certified Counselor?

 Certified counselors work with children and adults in a variety of settings, such as college counseling centers, elementary or secondary schools, community-based mental health facilities and private practices.
 They might assist clients in understanding and overcoming various types of problems or give them guidance in personal situations.
 These professionals may also diagnose and treat more serious mental conditions.
 Depending on the setting, counselors might work weekends and evenings to meet clients' scheduling needs.
-Work can be stressful, with large caseloads and possibly dealing with demanding or disoriented clients.

 |Degree Level||Master's degree is standard|